 Agmatine Sulfate Mode of Action

 Agmatine is an amine molecule that is involved in signaling in the human body.
-It is a bacterial byproduct and is distinguished by the enzyme which synthesizes agmatine from arginine and can be found in fermented foods such as wine, beer, sake, fish, meat products, and coffee.
-(1).
+It is a bacterial byproduct and can be found in fermented foods such as wine, beer, sake, fish, meat products, and coffee (1).

-Agmatine is endogenously produced and is found in the spinal cord and brain and works both as an N-methyl-D-aspartate (NMDAR) antagonist and a nitric oxide synthase (NOS) inhibitor (3).
-Research at this time proposes that agmatine is a neurotransmitter-neuromodulator, as it is made, stored, and released in the brain.
-It is also found in neurons and neural axon terminals.
+Agmatine is endogenously produced and is found in the spinal cord and brain.
 Agmatine interacts with cell-specific receptors and interacts with actions within the central nervous system.
 However, its role in brain function has not yet been determined because researchers are still studying its biosynthesis and degradation (4).

 Agmatine Sulfate Dosage